 at as a community orchard with a mix of fruit trees.
 Ian Kassell is very enthusiastic,

 he has the fruit trees, the orchard just needs mapping out.
 The nettles there are a problem and they need to be mowed regularly to get rid of them.
-Blackthorn also has to be dealt with and this is very intensive work.
+Blackthorn also has to to be dealt with and this is very intensive work.
 Sadly there are not enough volunteers.

 The reeds need to be pulled out by the roots and this may need to be done